Chronic egg laying: Causes

 While a single specific cause is unknown, chronic egg laying is believed to be triggered by hormonal imbalances influenced by a series of external factors.
 As in the domestic chicken, female parrots are capable of producing eggs without the involvement of a male – it is a biological process that may be triggered by environmental cues such as day length (days becoming longer, indicating the arrival of spring) and food availability, or the presence of a dark, enclosed space (such as a cupboard or space beneath furniture) in which the bird in question can hide and is not a conscious decision.
 An overabundance of easily available, nutritious food may trigger the bird's reproductive cycle, as can the presence of a male bird in the vicinity of her cage, or even a circumstance where the hen becomes mistakenly attracted to a mirror or other cage toy.
 Removing the eggs from a bird demonstrating this behavior may make the problem worse by inducing her to lay even more eggs.
 It is also possible for the bird's owner to inadvertently trigger chronic egg laying by regularly petting her on the back or under the wings or feeding her from the mouth, which the bird may misinterpret as courtship behaviour.

 Treatment

-Unlike cats, dogs and other pet mammals, parrots are not routinely neutered.
-While it is possible to spay a female parrot, it is a difficult and dangerous procedure that is seldom performed except in extreme circumstances.
+Unlike cats, dogs, and other pet mammals, parrots are not routinely neutered.
+Although it is possible to spay a female parrot, it is a difficult and dangerous procedure that is seldom performed except in extreme circumstances.
 Instead, treatment and prevention of chronic egg laying behavior involves behavioral modification and environmental changes.